xumzheng/microsoft-graph-docs/api-reference/v1.0/api/callrecords-callrecord-getdirectroutingcalls.md

 ## Example

-The following example shows getting a collection of records for direct routing calls that occurred in the specified date range.
+The following example shows how to get a collection of records for direct routing calls that occurred in the specified date range.
 The response includes `"@odata.count": 1000` to enumerate the number of records in this first response, and `@odata.NextLink` to get records beyond the first 1000.
 For readability, the response shows only a collection of 1 record.
 Please assume there are more than 1000 calls in that date range.

 ### Request

 # [HTTP](#tab/http)
 <!-- {